Utah is home to 5 spectacular national parks and numerous national monuments and historic sites.

 It’s too bad these national landmarks usually overshadow the state parks in Utah.
 If they were located in any other state, these areas would probably be designated as national parks.

 Here’s a list of our favorite Utah State Parks to visit that offer amazing things to see, do and photograph.
 Take time to explore and enjoy the unique beauty each park provides.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 Each Utah State Park has its own unique beauty.
 Take time to enjoy what each destination has to offer.
 The list below is in alphabetical order.

 Antelope Island, Syracuse

-We enjoy visiting the island to photograph the wildlife.
+We like visiting the island to photograph the reflections, sunset and wildlife.
 Antelope Island is home to over 500 bison and a variety of other animals and birds.

 IMPORTANT NOTE: During warm months, insects are present on the island and emerge at different times.

 - Biting gnats (no-seeums) are the worst!
 They are very tiny biting flies that emerge in the spring from April to June.
 Insect repellent is ineffective against these gnats.
 They are not present near the water’s edge.

 - Mosquitos are around from mid-spring to early fall.
 Insect repellent is effective.